Aider-AI/aider/examples/pong.md

-# Aider building pong with pygame
+# Build pong with aider, gpt-4 and pygame.

 > After setting up a basic pong game, the user asks for some customization of the
 > colors and game mechanics.